-For the fiscal year 2015, KPMG LLP ("KPMG") provided audit services that included examination of the Company's annual consolidated financial statements.
-A summary of the fees for these services provided by KPMG LLP is below.
-The Audit Committee of the Board of Directors has appointed KPMG to serve as the Company's independent registered public accounting firm for fiscal 2016 and the Board of Directors recommends that shareholders ratify such appointment at the Annual Meeting.
+For the fiscal year 2016, KPMG LLP ("KPMG") served as the Company's independent registered public accounting firm and provided audit services that included examination of the Company's annual consolidated financial statements.
+A summary of the fees for services provided by KPMG LLP for fiscal year 2016 is set forth below.
+The Audit Committee of the Board of Directors has appointed KPMG to serve as the Company's independent registered public accounting firm for fiscal 2017 and the Board of Directors recommends that shareholders ratify such appointment at the Annual Meeting.

-Action by the shareholders is not required by law to appoint or ratify the appointment of an independent registered public accounting firm, but ratification of its appointment is being submitted by the Audit Committee of the Board of Directors in order to give the shareholders a voice in the designation of auditors.
-If the resolution ratifying the appointment of KPMG as the Company's independent registered public accounting firm is rejected by the shareholders, then the Audit Committee may reconsider its choice of independent registered public accounting firms.
+Action by the shareholders is not required by law to appoint or ratify the appointment of an independent registered public accounting firm, but ratification of KPMG's appointment is being submitted by the Audit Committee of the Board of Directors in order to give the shareholders a voice in the designation of auditors.
+If the resolution ratifying the appointment of KPMG as the Company's independent registered public accounting firm for fiscal year 2017 is rejected by the shareholders, then the Audit Committee may reconsider its choice of independent registered public accounting firm.
 Even if the resolution is approved, the Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of the Company and its shareholders.
 Proxies in the form solicited hereby that are properly submitted will be voted FOR the resolution unless otherwise instructed by the shareholder.